Jane Sharp: The Midwives Book

 The first edition of The Midwives Book, or, The Whole Art of Midwifry Discovered appeared in 1671.
 Subsequent editions in 1674, 1724 and 1725.
 The first two were published by Simon Miller and the third and fourth posthumously by John Marshall as The Compleat Midwife's Companion.
-Published as a small octavo, The Midwives Book was a lengthy 95,000 words selling for two shillings and sixpence (£0.125).
+Published as a small octavo, The Midwives Book was a lengthy 95,000 words selling for two shillings and sixpence (12.5 pence).
 Its length and price suggest a higher-class target audience, but whereas its text is aimed mainly at practising midwives, beginning with a direct address:

 The first edition of The Midwives Book is dedicated to Sharp's "much esteemed and ever honoured friend" Lady Elleanour Talbutt, an unmarried sister of John Talbot, 10th Earle of Shrewsbury, further suggesting Sharp's connection to Western England.
 Its title page states that Sharp was a "Practitioner in the Art of midwivry above thirty years" at the time of printing.
 Later editions, including the posthumous The Compleat Midwife's Companion published in 1724, states that Sharp had practised "above forty years".